GraphicsProgramming/blog/blog/2025/2025-05-09-blender-baking/index.md

 ![Unit Scale](unit-scale.webp)

-If it is not you can apply the scale with Ctrl+A -> Apply -> Scale, while the low poly object is selected in object mode.
+If it is not, you can apply the scale with <kbd>Ctrl+A</kbd> -> Apply -> Scale, while the low poly object is selected in object mode.

 ![triangulate](triangulate.webp)